 Applicants should keep in mind that although activities they consider safe and routine because of the amount of time they’ve invested into it, the insurance underwriter may have a completely different take because they are aware of claims that have resulted from each particular activity.
 They are even likely to be considered HIGH-RISK by the insurer.

 When most people consider the term “High-Risk” and associate it with life insurance, their reasoning is typically related to age and health.
 However, there is considerable more to think about when it comes to high-risk life insurance.
 Trusted Choice, a marketing association makes it quite clear and to the point in their article about high-risk life insurance and how lifestyle can affect your life insurance.

 High-risk professions: Many occupations can put you into the higher risk category.
 People in high-risk professions include underwater welders, underground miners, and firefighters.

 High-risk hobbies: You may work at a safe job during the week, but you may still be considered high risk if your weekends involve hobbies such as skydiving, scuba diving or racing cars.

-High-risk habits: Some of your lifestyle habits might be high risk, such as smoking cigarettes or cigars, or chewing tobacco.
+High-risk habits: Some of your lifestyle habits might be high risks, such as smoking cigarettes or cigars, or chewing tobacco.

 High-risk diseases: If you have been diagnosed with a serious or life-threatening disease such as cancer, pancreatic disease, epilepsy, diabetes, or Alzheimer’s, you are most likely considered high risk.
 Read More…